Hamster in a dream sitting in cupped hands with tiny dark eyes looking up trustingly

 You remembered — and your heart sank.
 How many days has it been?
 Is it still alive?
 You run — and that feeling of dread is so sharp, so physical.
 A classic anxiety dream.

-Your Shadow speaks here, in the territory of forgotten responsibility — the part that tracks your obligations and knows when they’ve been neglected.
-A forgotten pet is one of the most common dream types.
+Your Shadow speaks here, in the territory of forgotten responsibility: the part that tracks your obligations and knows when they’ve been neglected.
+A forgotten pet is a very common dream.
 It almost always speaks not of a real animal but of something in your life that requires regular care — and that you have temporarily “forgotten.”

 Worth remembering: this dream is not a catastrophe.
 It is a reminder.
 Your unconscious, like a faithful watchman, says: hey — do you remember that?
 Go.
 Check.
 Feed it.
 It’s not too late.